Abstract Submission Guidelines

 Abstract Submission Period

-Abstract submission is open through October 1.
+Abstract submission closed October 4, 11:59 pm Eastern Time.
 Authors will be notified of selection status by December 31.
 Good luck!

 Accepted abstracts may be eligible for a variety of APSA Awards.
 Read the Abstract Submission Guide for eligibility requirements.
 Learn more about the awards and past recipients.

 - Posters of Distinction – APSA selects two recipients for outstanding posters in basic science and clinical categories.
 View additional information.

 - M. Judah Folkman Award – APSA and the Association of Pediatric Surgery Training Program Directors select two recipients for outstanding research presentation in basic science and clinical categories.
 View additional information.

 - Quality, Safety and Value Award in Surgery – awarded to the manuscript that best demonstrates quality improvement principles, patient safety initiatives and/or addresses the value proposition by demonstrating an improvement in outcomes while at the same time reducing cost or other measures of resource utilization.
 Manuscript submission to the Journal of Pediatric Surgery via the APSA channels is mandatory.
 The quality of the manuscript and potential impact of the intervention on the author’s own institution will serve as the primary criteria for judging.
 View additional information, including eligibility details.

 - Innovation Award – Awarded for best innovation abstract presented at the annual meeting.
 View additional information.